 Anesthesia may be provided by a combination of board certified physicians and certified registered nurse anesthetists (CRNA).

-Gate City Anesthesia is the anesthesia provider for the Surgical Center of Greensboro and the Orthopaedic Surgical Center.
+Gate City Anesthesia is the anesthesia provider for the Surgical Center of Greensboro.

 The types of anesthesia provided range from conscious sedation, regional, and general anesthesia.

 Each patient should be given his or her own instructions.
 Please note that if you eat or drink when you were not supposed to, you could markedly increase the risks of anesthesia.
 Please follow your instructions very carefully.
 See sections on Anesthesia Frequently Asked Questions and Preparing for Surgery.